-Department of Material and Manufacturing Engineering
+Department of Manufacturing and Materials Engineering

 • To receive a Bachelor of Engineering Degree, a student must satisfy all requirements of the University, Kulliyyah and the Department.
 They must complete not less than 139 credit hours of course work including 22 credit hours of the University’s required courses, 20 credit hours of the Kulliyyah required engineering courses, 88 credit hours of the Department’s required courses and 9 credit hours of the Department’s elective courses.
 The medium of instruction for the program is English and the duration is four years (full-time).